ArdisFoxx/boss-beat/README.md

 three fonts (Optimus Princeps, Optimus Princeps SemiBold, Diablo) are registered and available anywhere Foundry lets you pick a font, whether or not they end up in one of the two named styles.

-## Notes

-- Personal-use module built for a specific home game; not published to the Foundry package listing.